the-akira/PhilosophyAPI/philosophyapi/templates/docs.md

 <a id="encoding"></a>
 ## Encoding

-JSON is the standard data format provided by Video Games API by default.
+JSON is the standard data format provided by Philosophy API by default.
 You can see details about Schema at the following URL: [API Schema](https://philosophyapi.herokuapp.com/api/schema/)

 - - -